 - Improper Analysis: It’s easy to look at the results of market research through biased eyes.
 (We have talked about this in one of our recent webinars and wrote an e-book regards to this topic.)
 This is especially tricky with qualitative research.
 Choose the right analytical tools and look for statistically significant findings from quantitative research and common key insights from qualitative.

 One last thing we really want to stress is that market research is never over.
 It is a wrong impression that your findings today will be relevant tomorrow.
 So continuous scrutiny and eyes on the market is essential.
 We would advise to have a look at your market drivers, at least once a year, or whenever there is a factual occasion which triggers to have another look at your market environment and to revise your assumptions and insights you have today.

 Curious to see how we tackle this and what our customers think?
 Watch this webinar with Volvo Construction Equipment, where they talk about their experience on how advanced predictive analytics provided them insights and tricks to get a better understanding of their market intelligence.
 Or curious to check it out yourself?
-Sign up for a free trial with our advanced predictive analytics software!
+Sign up for a free call with our advanced predictive analytics team!